s4ke/Master-Thesis/src/md/021-functionalprogramming.md

  achieve non-strictness.
 The same could be achieved with an eager, but non-strict evaluation mechanism.
  But as Haskell's main compilers all implement non-strictness via lazy evaluation, it is okay to call Haskell a lazy language here.
 See \url{https://wiki.haskell.org/Lazy_vs._non-strict}].
 This means that values are only evaluated when required.
-This has one major benefit: We get a Producer/Consumer pattern behaviour for free.
+This has one major benefit: We get a Producer/Consumer pattern for free.
 For example if we have the lazy function `producer :: Int -> [Int]` producing some list of integers and some consumer consuming `consumer :: [Int] -> Int` this list.
 Then, in a program `consumer . producer`, `producer` generates the elements of the result-list as they are consumed.
-This also means that, if `consumer` only requires the first few elements of the list to compute the result, `consumer` does not produce unneeded results.
+This also means that, if `consumer` only requires the first few elements of the list to compute the result, `producer` does not produce unneeded results.

 Laziness even allows us to express infinite streams, which can be helpful in some cases.
 As an example, an infinite list of ones is defined with the help of the list